 Early Alert is a reporting system that allows faculty to identify students who are presenting patterns that may lead to academic difficulty.
 It helps partner them with other campus resources & professionals in order to provide proactive assistance to students.

 Kent State University’s Care Teams are cross-divisional crisis management committees that collaboratively assesses and coordinates a response to students identified as reasonably posing a potential threat to self, others, or the university community.
 Referrals can be made to the Dean of Students at 330-672-4050.
 The dean of students can also serve as a resource or coordinate a unified institutional response along with the regional campus’ Care Teams.

 The university is committed to fostering safe and inclusive living, learning, and working environments free from discrimination and harassment for all students, staff, and visitors.
 Title IX of the federal Education Amendments of 1972 prohibits discrimination on the basis of a person's gender in educational programs or activities at institutions that receive federal funding, such as Kent State.
 While it is often thought of as a law that applies only to athletic programs, Title IX is much broader and protects all students, employees, and visitors from gender discrimination.

 Step Up and Speak Out

-The Step Up and Speak Out program is a collaborative effort by Kent State University Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
+The Step Up and Speak Out program is a collaborative effort by Kent State University Counseling and Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
 The initiative aims to support individuals in need by educating University community members on protocols and resources designed to assist in disruptive situations or with distressed individuals.